 So, when you read the command in the New Testament to “repent toward God” and have “faith in Christ,” it literally is a mandate for all humans from every nation to:

-2. Therefore, proclaim Jesus is the risen (authoritative) Lord, because he raised from Sheol (hell, realm of the dead) & ascended far above every other earthly and spiritual authority.
+2. Therefore, proclaim Jesus is the risen (authoritative) Lord, because he raised from Sheol (grave, hades, realm of the dead) & ascended far above every other earthly and spiritual authority.
 All who believe should live together in harmony by “the new and living Way,” in the Name of Jesus and by the influence of the Holy Spirit, which is (in every case) Divine Love (selfless, fearless care for & loyal devotion to the honor & wellbeing of both friend AND enemy).

 A MODERN APPLICATION:

 1. God is not the Creator of evil.
 He originally created all things in a state of untested goodness.
 Christianity offers an answer to the “Who/What” and “why” questions of the origin, design, meaning and destiny of all things; but the Bible does not attempt to assert an answer to the “when” or “how” question of all things.
-That is, interpretatively honest Christianity will not assert an age of the universe or use the Bible to refute scientific data on matters like the age of the cosmos, etc.
+That is, interpretatively honest Christianity will not assert an age of the universe or use the Bible to refute scientific data on matters like the age of the cosmos, resultant evolution, etc.

 2. God’s initial design for us humans in this life was not to know evil, but to experience only life in harmony with Him.
 Humans were conferred by God the bearing of His image (likeness & regency) to all other earthly creation.
 (Genesis 1-3)